How to prepare for the IAS Exams 2023?

 In the initial stage, aspirants preparing for civil service exam are generally confused.
 Many of them are unsure on how to begin and what to study.
-They have numerous queries in their mind regarding exam eligibility, exam dates etc. Many are not sure if coaching is a must or not.
+They have numerous queries in their mind regarding IAS exam eligibility, IAS exam dates, IAS subjects list etc. Many are not sure if coaching is a must or not.
 But wrong guidance can cost any aspirant a lot of time and waste of money.
 Many coaching institutes are unsure how to properly guide students as per the latest requirements of the Union Public Service Commission (UPSC), leaving the student with poor coaching and low-quality study materials.
-OUr advice to students is to first go through this website for clarity.
+Our advice to students is to first go through this website for clarity.
 Please search for any doubts or topics in our search box and you will get a lot of dedicated pages on the information you are looking for.
 So instead of asking people around - how to study for civil service exam, please refer to this website made only for you.
-This tip is for all students irrespective of teh fact whether they choose to go for coaching or decide to prepare for the ias exam without coaching.
+This tip is for all students irrespective of the fact whether they choose to go for coaching or decide to prepare for the ias exam without coaching.

 One of the primary factors that make the Civil Service Exam tough is the exam pattern.
 It consists of three stages, Prelims, Mains and Interview.
 Students have to cross each stage to move onto to the next.
 The level of difficulty increases with each stage.
 The last stage can also be a tough nut to crack because the UPSC tests not only the aspirant's knowledge and ability to write, but also their mental strength and ability to deal with situations.
 It requires a special kind of preparation to overcome the UPSC interview stage.
 Another important feature that adds 'toughness' of the exam is the syllabus, as it covers a diverse range of subjects, unlike many other exams.